-44 INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF GREENCOAT RENEWABLES PLC continued
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF GREENCOAT RENEWABLES PLC continued

-- detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected, or alleged fraud; and - challenging assumptions made by management in their significant accounting estimates. - Obtaining an understanding of the systems and controls around journal entries, and setting specific risk-based criteria to identify and test high risk journals entries; - Evaluating transactions outside of the normal course of business and engaging in a thorough discussion with the engagement team to identify potential areas in the financial statements where fraud might occur, as well as any indicators that could suggest fraudulent activity.
+- they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected, or alleged fraud; and - challenging assumptions made by management in their significant accounting estimates. - Obtaining an understanding of the systems and controls around journal entries, and setting specific risk-based criteria to identify and test high risk journals entries; - Evaluating transactions outside of the normal course of business and engaging in a thorough discussion with the engagement team to identify potential areas in the financial statements where fraud might occur, as well as any indicators that could suggest fraudulent activity.